influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withShards(shards)
 ```

-EXPERIMENTAL: Number of shards to distribute targets onto.
+"EXPERIMENTAL: Number of shards to distribute targets onto.
 Number of replicas multiplied by shards is the total number of Pods created.
 Note that scaling down shards will not reshard data onto remaining instances, it must be manually moved.
 Increasing shards will not reshard data either but it will continue to be available from the same instances.
 To query globally use Thanos sidecar and Thanos querier or remote write data to a central location.
-Sharding is done on the content of the `__address__` target meta-label.
+Sharding is done on the content of the `__address__` target meta-label."

 ### fn spec.withTag